GrahamDumpleton/wrapt/blog/01-how-you-implemented-your-python-decorator-is-wrong.md

 actually the ``__call__()`` method of the wrapper object which is invoked.
 This in turn would then call the original wrapped function.

-Simply passing through the call to the wrapper alone isnt particularly useful, so normally you would actually want to do some work either before or after the wrapped function is called.
+Simply passing through the call to the wrapper alone isn't particularly useful, so normally you would actually want to do some work either before or after the wrapped function is called.
 Or you may want to modify the input arguments or the result as they pass through the wrapper.
 This is